warptools/warpforge/examples/500-cli/cli.md

 and each scenario also has one code block which is a script, which is exactly what you would execute in a normal shell.

+Some of these examples require network connectivity.
+To run without network, use the `-testutil.offline` flag.

 ---

 FUTURE: this might be a little more readable (and less redundant on fixtures)